CPU security flaws: What to do about the Spectre and Meltdown risks

 Intel says it is working with AMD and ARM to fix the problem, and many tech firms have already released -- or are about to release -- software updates to secure their devices.

 Microsoft has already released security updates for Windows users, and is taking steps to protect users of its cloud computing services.
 Google and Amazon are also updating their cloud services.

-Apple did not respond to a request for comment.
+Apple said Thursday that it had already issued fixes for Meltdown for its various operating systems, and added that it plans to release similar fixes in its Safari browser "to help defend against Spectre" in the coming days.

+"We continue to develop and test further mitigations for these issues and will release them in upcoming updates of iOS, macOS, tvOS, and watchOS," Apple said.

 2. Brace yourself for slower devices